tsamardzic/lsampling/README.md

 > Latin: mater <br />
 > Greek: meter <br />

 The distance between two languages is measured as the number of cognates they share.
-It something like trying to guess who is whose cousin (and how closely related) looking at who resembles to whom.
+It is  something like trying to guess who is whose cousin (and how closely related) looking at who resembles whom.

-<img src="figures/sample_famil.png" alt="famil-classes" width="650"/>

-<br />

 When using phylogenetic trees for describing languages, we assume that closely related languages are similar.
 The fact that some language belongs to a certain group implies a set of properties (those shared by its group, usually not explicitly listed).
 We can group languages at different levels of granularity.
 However, the level that is predominately used is that of **family** (only one group in the tree above).

+<img src="figures/sample_famil.png" alt="famil-classes" width="650"/>

+<br />

 Some quotes: